julius-amt/groceryList/README.md

+---

-# Grocery Shopping Automation
+# Grocery Shopping Automation Script

-This project is a Node.js script designed to automate grocery shopping calculations by reading a predefined list of grocery items and quantities from a JSON file, calculating the total cost based on a price list, and generating a receipt.
+This project is a Node.js and TypeScript script that automates grocery shopping calculations.
+It reads a list of grocery items from a JSON file, calculates the total cost based on predefined prices, and generates a receipt saved in a text file.

 ## Table of Contents
 - [Project Structure](#project-structure)